stephen-l-jones/stephen-l-jones.github.io/static/markdown/a-survey-of-strategy-theory.md

 But those in the industrial economics camp [pushed back on Rumelt’s findings](https://onlinelibrary.wiley.com/doi/pdf/10.1002/%28SICI%291097-0266%28199707%2918%3A1%2B%3C15%3A%3AAID-SMJ916%3E3.0.CO%3B2-1), showing that variance in firm profitability depends greatly on the industry one observes.
 In some industries, all firms earn similar profits, suggesting that industry effects mainly determine profitability.
 In other industries, profits vary greatly, suggesting resource endowments largely drive the difference.

 Figure 2 shows these differences between six industries.
 The dots indicate the ROIC for large U.S. firms from 2016-18.
-Automotive firms' ROIC varied widely while apparel firms' profitability stayed within a more-narrow band.
+Automotive firms’ ROIC varied widely while apparel firms’ profitability stayed within a more-narrow band.
 This suggests apparel firms are constrained by their industry.
 But the industry effects pale in comparison to the effect of the individual firms.
 Note that the industry average ROICs, indicated by the dashed lines, were quite similar, ranging from 7% to 12%.
 But the variation within each industiry is much larger.
 Even in apparel, the most constrained industry, firm profitability ranged from −2% to 24%.

 ![Figure 2.
 Return on invested capital of U.S. firms in selected industries](../img/firm-roic.svg#small)